 Because jigs are designed to catch fish on the ocean’s surface, they simply cannot reach the older, larger albacore that swim in deep waters far below the surface.
-This is why other types of fishing gear are used to catch older albacore, and why “troll-caught albacore” always refers to the younger, Omega 3 rich albacore that are also demonstrably lower in mercury due to fewer years of feeding in the food chain.
+This is why other types of fishing gear are used to catch older albacore, and why “troll-caught albacore” always refers to the younger, smaller, surface caught Omega 3 rich albacore that are also demonstrably lower in mercury than deep water larger albacore due to fewer years of feeding in the food chain.

-To learn more about the low mercury content of surface caught albacore, please see the Oregon State University study: OSU Mercury Study.
+To learn more, please refer to the Oregon State University study: OSU Mercury Study.

 These comments about surface caught albacore apply equally to the albacore caught by the other ecologically exemplary method – Pole and line.

 There are two additional tuna harvest methods that Wild Planet considers as environmentally inferior and not in compliance with optimum conservation of marine resources: